 The Rebbe’s Orkestra

-The Rebbe’s Orkestra, is a popular professional concert and simcha ensemble that performs throughout the southwest.
-Band members includes Nahalat Shalom's cantorial soloist and music director Beth Cohen (violin/ mandolin/tenor banjo/lead vocals), Barbara Friedman (electric bass/ tambura/vocals), Randy Edmunds (guitar/tambura/vocals), Debo Orlofsky (accordion/vocals), Mary Masuk (percussion: pojk, snare drum, doumbek, riq & cymbal), and Clara Byom (clarinets).
-In 2010 the band celebrated the release of its first CD 'Klezmer y mas" to widespread acclaim.
-The Rebbe's Orkestra also performs and accompanies the special guest artists at the annual festival KlezmerQuerque, sharing the stage with klezmer luminaries such as Elaine Hoffman-Watts, Susan Hoffman, Margot Leverett, Michael Alpert, Jake Shulmen-Ment, Steven Weintraub and Adrianne Greenbaum.
+The Rebbe’s Orkestra, is a popular professional concert and simcha ensemble that has been performing Judaic music throughout the southwest since 1995.
+In 2010, the band celebrated the release of its first CD 'Klezmer y mas" to widespread acclaim.
+Band members includes Nahalat Shalom's cantor and music director Beth Cohen (violin/ mandolin/tenor banjo/lead vocals), Barbara Friedman (electric bass/ tambura/vocals), Randy Edmunds (guitar/tambura/vocals), Debo Orlofsky (accordion/vocals), and Mary Masuk (percussion: pojk, snare drum, doumbek, riq, dajde, tar drum, wooden spoons & whistles).
+The Rebbe's Orkestra also performs and accompanies many of the special guest artists at the annual festival KlezmerQuerque, sharing the stage with klezmer luminaries such as Elaine Hoffman-Watts, Susan Hoffman, Margot Leverett, Michael Alpert, Jake Shulmen-Ment, Steven Weintraub and Adrianne Greenbaum.
 Beth, Barbara, and Randy have also performed & studied Balkan folk music extensively for over 30 years, and find the musical and community connections resonate in klezmer music.
 Barbara Friedman says, "I love these people and playing with them.
 I love the melodies and the different scales... and this music is connected to Middle Eastern and Balkan music.
 It feels like Jewish soul music.
 The most fun is playing for people to dance."
 Randy notes, "I think playing music brings people together as a community—this is something we have lost as a society.
 It gives people a chance to dance and be together in a way we don't get to much any more."

-Our beloved and departed Sephardic cantorial soloist, Lorenzo (Lawrence) Dominguez Z"L, who played guitar and sang with The Rebbe's Orkestra and also performed in and named Nahalat Shalom's holy days band "Alavados" (which means "supplications"), said that the music connected him with the spiritual dimension: "The music enhances everything for me spiritually, makes the circle more complete.
+Our beloved and departed Sephardic cantorial soloist, Lorenzo Dominguez z'l (a.k.a.
+Lawrence Dominguez and Levy ben Macario), played guitar and sang with The Rebbe's Orkestra and also performed in and named Nahalat Shalom's holy days band "Alavados" (which means "supplications").
+Lorenzo said that Jewish music connected him with the spiritual dimension: "The music enhances everything for me spiritually, makes the circle more complete.
 The Ladino (Sephardic) music is something I've been listening to for a long time, but now, learning the Klezmer music is deepening and completing my experience."

-Enjoy the Rebbe's Orkestra at the Albuquerque Jewish Community Center Concert and Hanukkah Celebration on Saturday, December 16 from 6:30 - 9:00 pm.
+Enjoy The Rebbe's Orkestra at the Albuquerque Jewish Community Center Concert "Kindling the Lights" on Saturday, December 16 from 6:30 - 9:00 pm.
 For more information, download FLYER.